-You can rule out anyone 27 years old or younger as the starting age.
+You can rule out anyone 27 or younger as the starting age.
 Apart from that, this area will depend on your target market and your project offerings.
 The gender or sex of your audience could be quite valuable.
 Depending on the location of your project, like in the city or away from it, the sex of home buyers becomes significant.
-For a 2 BHK home in the city, your target would mostly be males who are looking to move in with their family.
+For a 2 BHK home in the town, your target would mostly be males looking to move in with their families.
 On the other hand, for studio apartments in a metropolitan area, bachelors can include both males and females.
-If your targeting is gender specific, make sure to include the right headline and body text that will appeal to that particular group.
+If your targeting is gender specific, have the correct headline and body text to appeal to that particular group.

-Interest can be a major factor for targeting if it aligns with your goals.
-For example, if you are running an ad for 2 BHK villas in Pune, target interest and affinities related to the same, i.e. ‘Buying a home’, or people showing interest in 'Magic Bricks’, etc. This will not only help target the right audiences but also narrow down your audience to relevant ones.
-If you are targeting investors, target interests related "real estate investment" can sharpen your ad.
+Interest can be a significant factor for targeting if it aligns with your goals.
+For example, if you run an ad for 2 BHK villas in Pune, target interest and affinities related to the same, i.e., 'Buying a home,' or people showing interest in 'Magic Bricks,' etc. This will help target the right audiences and narrow down your audience to relevant ones.
+If you are targeting investors, targeting interests related to "real estate investment" can sharpen your ad.

 Instead of education, you can target a person's job title instead.
-For example, if you are running an ad for luxury 4 BHK property in Pune, you want to show your ads only to people who can buy one.
-So target people having job titles like CEO, CTO, CFO, etc. or Business men.
+For example, if you run an ad for a luxury 4 BHK property in Pune, you only want to show your ads to people who can buy one.
+So, target people with job titles like CEO, CTO, CFO, or Businessmen.

-The relationship field becomes important to target groups that your project caters to.
-If you have larger size inventories targeting families make sense.
+The relationship field becomes vital to target groups that your project caters to.
+If you have more extensive size inventories targeting families, make sense.
 Conversely, for studio apartments or 1 BHKs, single people like college students or young professionals would be ideal ad targets.
-However relationship targeting is more useful for rental real estate marketing & not when it comes to selling real estate.
+However, relationship targeting is more beneficial for rental real estate marketing & not when it comes to selling real estate.
 If you want to target a predominantly vernacular audience, then this field will help you focus on prospects who speak the local language.
-Especially if you are experimenting with ads in native language, you want to only show those ads to people who are comfortable with the same.
+Especially if you are experimenting with ads in your native language, you want to only show those ads to people who are comfortable with the same.

-Facebook keeps on adding new features every year in order to target audiences more effectively.
+Facebook keeps on adding new features every year to target audiences more effectively.
 Lookalike Audience is one such feature.
-It allows you to focus on the attributes, interests and likes of your existing targets which have been successful and create a targeted campaign to other members that have the same interests and behaviours.
-The result is a campaign targeted to new prospects, similar to your existing already successful campaign leads.
+It allows you to focus on your attributes and interests.
+It likes your existing targets, which have been successful, and creates a targeted campaign for other members with the same interests and behaviors.
+The result is a campaign targeted at new prospects, like your already successful campaign leads.

-Once you've set your targeting to reach only the very best prospects for an ad, now you can focus on your campaign and budget.
-You set the maximum that you want to spend each day, choose whether you want to run it on certain days or continuously
+Once you've set your target to reach only the best ad prospects, you can focus on your campaign and budget.
+You put the maximum you want daily and choose whether to run it on certain days or continuously.

-That's it for setting up a Facebook real estate ad campaign.
+That's all about it for setting up a Facebook real estate ad campaign.
 But getting the leads is just a part of the job done.
 Ultimately, you would want to convert them to your customers.
-Losing out on any lead may result in losing out on a great business opportunity or establishing a strong presence in the real estate industry.
-The buying cycle is a bit unpredictable in nature and therefore have a strong connection with the prospect always plays a major role in driving revenue.
+Losing out on any information may result in losing out on a great business opportunity or establishing a solid presence in the real estate industry.
+The buying cycle is unpredictable; therefore, having a reliable connection with the prospect always significantly drives revenue.